 1 N 8th Street, Noblesville 46060

 This trail begins behind the Hamilton County courthouse in downtown Noblesville.
 The trail continues all along the White River up to Morse Park on Morse Reservoir.
-There is plenty to look at and enjoy on this trail, and it is even connected to Forest Park, for a playtime and bathroom break, if you so choose.
+There is plenty to look at and enjoy on this trail.
+It is even connected to Forest Park, for a play and bathroom break, if you so choose.

 White River Greenway Trail (Carmel)